Status: Construction in Progress

 Designed by Group 4 Architecture + Champlin Architecture, the Downtown Main Library renovation injects the cultural and geographic landscapes of Cincinnati and Hamilton County into the existing mid-century modern buildings.

-- The plaza walls in both the South and North Plazas have been removed and the plaza will be lowered to street level to create a safer and more welcoming Vine St. entrance.
+- The plaza walls in both the South and North Plazas have been removed and the South Plaza has been lowered to street level to create a safer and more welcoming Vine St. entrance.

 - Portions of the interior of the library will receive a light renovation.

-- A new, at-grade plaza and large glass curtain wall will welcome library users to the revitalized atrium.
+- The new, at-grade South Plaza and large glass curtain wall will welcome library users to the revitalized atrium.
 The design will express the wonderful range of library spaces within.
 Upon entering the atrium, an inviting and warm social stair will knit together the Walnut Street and Vine Street entrances while providing a range of seating opportunities for individuals, small groups, and large events.
 Inspired by the hills of Cincinnati, this welcoming design provides new amenities and gathering spaces, as well as an intuitive connection to the upper floors of the library, accessed through a new stair extending from the second floor upwards.

 Skylight and Elevator Replacement

 In 2021, crews replaced the South Building atrium skylight.
 Throughout 2022, crews replaced several elevators throughout the Downtown Main Library.

 The heating, ventilation, and cooling (HVAC) and electrical systems in the South Building - built in the 1950s - were updated in 2020.
 This project included the replacement of original boilers with three new boilers, upgrades to the cooling system, adding 14 new air handlers, the addition of a fire suppression system, and improvements to the electrical system.
 The roof of the North Building was replaced in 2019.
 The South Building roof was replaced recently, providing a completely updated roofing system for the entire 540,000 square foot building.